 Inefficiency and wasted time at work lead to a number of chronic problems in your business – but there are ways your team can identify and overcome them.
-First, let’s talk about a few basic definitions:

 What is inefficiency at work?